-Some scientists estimate that the oleocanthal in 50 ml (3.4 tablespoons) of extra virgin olive oil has a similar effectiveness as 10% of the adult dosage of ibuprofen (11).
+Some scientists estimate that the oleocanthal in 3.4 tablespoons (50 ml) of extra virgin olive oil has a similar effect as 10% of the adult dosage of ibuprofen (11).

 One study also showed that olive oil antioxidants can inhibit some genes and proteins that drive inflammation (12).

-Bottom Line: Olive oil contains nutrients that can fight inflammation.
-This includes oleic acid, as well as the antioxidant oleocanthal.
+Summary Olive oil contains nutrients that fight inflammation.
+These include oleic acid as well as the antioxidant oleocanthal.

-Stroke is caused by a disturbance of blood flow to the brain, either due to a blood clot or bleeding.
+Stroke is caused by a disturbance of blood flow to your brain, either due to a blood clot or bleeding.

-In developed nations, stroke is the second most common cause of death, right after heart disease (13).
+In developed nations, stroke is the second most common cause of death, right behind heart disease (13).

-The relationship between olive oil and the risk of stroke has been studied extensively.
+The relationship between olive oil and stroke risk has been studied extensively.

-A large review study that included over 841,000 subjects found that olive oil was the only source of monounsaturated fat associated with a reduced risk of stroke and heart disease (14).
+A large review of studies in 841,000 people found that olive oil was the only source of monounsaturated fat associated with a reduced risk of stroke and heart disease (14).

-These findings are supported by another large review study, this one with 140,000 participants.
-Researchers found that those who consumed olive oil were at a much lower risk of stroke (15).
+In another review in 140,000 participants, those who consumed olive oil were at a much lower risk of stroke than those who did not (15).

-Bottom Line: There are many large studies showing that people who consume olive oil have a much lower risk of developing stroke, the second biggest killer in developed countries.
+Summary Several large studies demonstrate that people who consume olive oil have a much lower risk of stroke, the second biggest killer in developed countries.

 Heart disease is the most common cause of death in the world (16).

-Observational studies conducted a few decades ago showed that heart disease was rare around the Mediterranean Sea.
+Observational studies conducted a few decades ago showed that heart disease is less common in Mediterranean countries.

-Extra virgin olive oil is one of the key features of this diet, and protects against heart disease via numerous mechanisms (19).
+Extra virgin olive oil is one of the key ingredients in this diet, protecting against heart disease in several ways (19).

-The truth is that dozens, if not hundreds, of studies have shown that extra virgin olive oil has powerful benefits for the heart.
+Dozens — if not hundreds — of studies indicate that extra virgin olive oil has powerful benefits for your heart.

-If you have heart disease, a family history of heart disease, or any other major risk factor, then you might want to consider including plenty of extra virgin olive oil in your diet.
+If you have heart disease, a family history of heart disease or any other major risk factor, you may want to include plenty of extra virgin olive oil in your diet.

-Bottom Line: Olive oil has numerous benefits for heart health.
-It lowers blood pressure, protects LDL particles from oxidation, and has beneficial effects on many other risk factors.
+Summary Extra virgin olive oil has numerous benefits for heart health.
+It lowers blood pressure, protects “bad” LDL cholesterol particles from oxidation and improves the function of blood vessels.

-In a 2.5 year study of more than 7000 Spanish college students, consuming a lot of olive oil was not linked to increased weight (32).
+In a 30-month study in over 7,000 Spanish college students, consuming a lot of olive oil was not linked to increased weight (32).

-Bottom Line: Consuming large amounts of olive oil does not appear to increase the likelihood of weight gain.
-It may even be beneficial for weight loss.
+Summary Consuming olive oil does not appear to increase the likelihood of weight gain.
+Moderate intake may even aid weight loss.

-Alzheimer's disease is the most common neurodegenerative disease in the world.
+Alzheimer's disease is the most common neurodegenerative condition in the world.

-One of its key features is a buildup of so-called beta amyloid plaques inside brain cells.
+One of its key features is a buildup of so-called beta-amyloid plaques inside your brain cells.

-One study in mice showed that a substance in olive oil can help remove these plaques from brain cells (34).
+One study in mice showed that a substance in olive oil can help remove these plaques (34).

-Bottom Line: Some studies suggest that olive oil can help fight Alzheimer's disease, but more research is needed to confirm this.
+Summary Some studies suggest that olive oil may combat Alzheimer's disease, but more research is needed.

-Olive oil appears to be highly protective against diabetes.
+Olive oil appears to be highly protective against type 2 diabetes.

-A randomized clinical trial of 418 non-diabetic participants recently confirmed the protective effects of olive oil (38).
+A randomized clinical trial in 418 healthy people recently confirmed the protective effects of olive oil (38).

-In this study, a Mediterranean diet with olive oil reduced the risk of developing type 2 diabetes by over 40%.
+In this study, a Mediterranean diet rich in olive oil reduced the risk of type 2 diabetes by over 40%.

-Bottom Line: Both observational studies and clinical trials suggest that olive oil, combined with a Mediterranean diet, can reduce the risk of developing type 2 diabetes.
+Summary Both observational studies and clinical trials suggest that olive oil, combined with a Mediterranean diet, can reduce your risk of type 2 diabetes.

 Cancer is one of the most common causes of death in the world.

-People in Mediterranean countries have a lower risk of some cancers, and many researchers believe that olive oil may have something to do with it (39).
+People in Mediterranean countries have a lower risk of some cancers, and many researchers believe that olive oil may be the reason (39).

 Rheumatoid arthritis is an autoimmune disease characterized by deformed and painful joints.

-The exact cause is not well understood, but it involves the body's immune system attacking normal cells by mistake.
+Though the exact cause is not well understood, it involves your immune system attacking normal cells by mistake.

-Olive oil appears to be particularly beneficial when combined with fish oil, a source of anti-inflammatory omega-3 fatty acids.
+Olive oil seems particularly beneficial when combined with fish oil, a source of anti-inflammatory omega-3 fatty acids.

-In one study, olive oil and fish oil significantly reduced joint pain, handgrip strength and morning stiffness in people with rheumatoid arthritis (46).
+In one study, olive and fish oil significantly improved handgrip strength, joint pain and morning stiffness in people with rheumatoid arthritis (46).

 Olive oil contains many nutrients that can inhibit or kill harmful bacteria (47).

-One of these is Helicobacter pylori, a bacteria that lives in the stomach and can cause stomach ulcers and stomach cancer.
+One of these is Helicobacter pylori, a bacterium that lives in your stomach and can cause stomach ulcers and stomach cancer.

-Test tube studies have shown extra virgin olive oil to be effective against eight strains of this bacteria, three of which are resistant to antibiotics (48).
+Test-tube studies have shown that extra virgin olive oil fights eight strains of this bacterium, three of which are resistant to antibiotics (48).

-A study in humans showed that 30 grams of extra virgin olive oil can eliminate Helicobacter pylori infection in 10–40% of people in as little as 2 weeks (49).
+A study in humans suggested that 30 grams of extra virgin olive oil, taken daily, can eliminate Helicobacter pylori infection in 10–40% of people in as little as two weeks (49).

-Bottom Line: Extra virgin olive oil has anti-bacterial properties, and has been shown to be particularly effective against Helicobacter pylori, a type of bacteria that can cause stomach ulcers and stomach cancer.
+Summary Extra virgin olive oil has antibacterial properties and has been found to be particularly effective against Helicobacter pylori, a type of bacterium that can cause stomach ulcers and stomach cancer.

-The importance of getting the right kind of olive oil can not be overstated.
+Buying the right kind of olive oil is extremely important.

-But even so, there is a lot of fraud on the olive oil market, and many oils that have "extra virgin" on the label have been diluted with other refined oils.
+Even so, there is a lot of fraud on the olive oil market, as many oils that read "extra virgin" on the label have been diluted with other refined oils.